home - intro - library- resources - feedback -digital

 2.2.
 Deriving elementary analog converters from the basic current supplied electric circuit.

+2.2.1.
+Current-to-voltage converter.
 Applications: producing a voltage from a current (compound voltage source); indirect measuring a current by converting into a voltage (compound ammeter, analog-to-digital converter with current input); current interface (a receiver); current feedback.
 Imperfections caused by a real current source and a real voltage load.
 Discussions: How do we decrease the errors (a settlement by compromise)?
 How do we remove completely the circuit imperfections (an ideal solution)?
 How do we convert the imperfect passive circuits into almost ideal ones (looking for a universal principle)?

 2.2.2.
 Resistance-to-voltage converter.
 Applications: producing a voltage controlled by a resistance (compound resistance-controlled voltage source); indirect measuring a resistance by converting into a voltage (compound ohmmeter); indirect measuring non-electrical quantities by resistive sensors.
 Discussion: How do we remove the imperfections?